 Note: The version numbers you see may be different than those listed here.
 If the versions you see are earlier than those listed, you should update to the latest version of each of these packages.

 Note 2: For those who notice that the avr-gcc package is still at 4.2.2, it seems that the version of this package in ports does in fact recognize the ATmega328.
 At least, this post makes it sound like avr-gcc should not have compiled any of the code below, but I can attest that it did compile, and ran successfully, on a Duemilanove board with an ATmega328 microcontroller.
-I'm also new to this, so please correct me if I'm wrong.
+It has also worked out fine for the Arduino Uno R3 using the ATmega 328p.

 (Properly configuring the PKG_PATH with a suitable package mirror is left as an exercise for the reader.
 I suspect if you not only have OpenBSD installed, but want to use it as a development platform, you'll already have this set up.)